How does it work?

 - Auction takes place – client is welcome to attend, but this is not essential.

 - Day after the sale, client is recommended to call saleroom to check results and discuss any unsold lots.
-We do also send you a post sale advice note to advise you how things went.
+We do also email or post you a post sale advice note to advise you how things went.

 - Cheque sent to client 1 month after sale for proceeds, minus our deductions for selling.